Introduction

 Conclusion

-This exercise showed you how to review a Linux system to find potential security issues and how to correct them.
+This course showed you how to review a Linux system to find potential security issues and how to correct them.
 I hope the course provides you with more details on how a Linux system can be insecurely configured and how you can quickly improve its security.
 This example is quiet simple but is representative of most web servers you will find on the Internet.
-Now it is time to apply what you just learned on your own systems!
+Now it's time to apply what you've just learned on your own systems!